 - Determining staff qualifications and competencies

-- Coordinating activities among the various components of UHS and UCC
+- Coordinating activities among the various components of University Health Services and University Counseling Center.

 - Overseeing the Quality Improvement (QI) Program and performance improvement activities